 - Unix is the leader in serving the Web.
-About 90% of the Internet relies on Unix operating systems running Apache, the world's most widely used Web server.
+About 90% of the Internet relies on Unix operating systems running on Apache, the worlds most widely used Web server, which is free.

 - Software upgrades from Microsoft often require the user to purchase new or more hardware or prerequisite software.
 That is not the case with Unix.

-- The mostly free or inexpensive open-source operating systems, such as Linux and BSD, with their flexibility and control, are very attractive to (aspiring) computer wizards.
-Many of the smartest programmers are developing state-of-the-art software free of charge for the fast growing "open-source movement”.
+- The mostly free or inexpensive open-source operating systems, such as Linux and BSD, with their flexibility and control, prove to be very attractive to (aspiring) computer wizards.
+Many of the smartest programmers are developing state-of-the-art software free of charge for the fast growing "open-source movement.

 - Unix also inspires novel approaches to software design, such as solving problems by interconnecting simpler tools instead of creating large monolithic application programs.